GridBagLayout,

 maximumLayoutSize(Container)

-Of these methods, the most important are addLayoutComponent(Component, Object)
+Of these methods, the most important are addLayoutComponent(Component, Object) and invalidateLayout(Container).
+The addLayoutComponent

 method is used to add components to the layout, using the specified constraint object.
-The invalidateLayout
+The invalidateLayout method is used to invalidate the layout, so that if the

 layout manager has cached information, this should be discarded.
-For more information about LayoutManager2
+For more information about LayoutManager2,

 see the

-API documentation.
+LayoutManager2 API documentation.

 The example CustomLayoutDemo

-uses a custom layout manager called DiagonalLayout
+uses a custom layout manager called DiagonalLayout.

 You can find the layout manager's source code in

-lays out components diagonally,
+DialogLayout lays out components diagonally,

 from left to right,